Role of the Archbishop of York

 He is also Chairman and President of numerous other Church bodies.

 The role of the Archbishop of York is varied.
 He is Primate of England and Archbishop of the Province of York.
-He also leads the fourteen dioceses in the northern province of the Church of England.
+He also leads the twelve dioceses in the northern province of the Church of England.

 A pastoral role